Central Securities Depositories Regulation (CSDR) – regulation memo

 • Intermediaries: disclosure of settlement internalisation and use of segregated accounts under certain conditions

-In March 2022, the European Commission proposed a review (“Refit”) of CSDR covering passporting rules, supervisory convergence, a review of the rules governing bank-type ancillary services and a revised approach to settlement discipline with the introduction of a 2-step approach to mandatory buy-ins (“MBIs”).
-The Refit proposal is still under discussion and is expected to be finalised in 2023.
+• A review of the rules governing banking-type ancillary services and a revised approach to settlement discipline with the introduction of a two-step approach to mandatory buy-ins (“MBIs”)

 Securities Services’ view